ghpaterson/CV/README.md

 #### Creative problem solving

-In my role as a paramedic I face problems everyday.
+- In my role as a paramedic I faced problems everyday.
 Due to the nature of the work these problems are most often in difficult environments or circumstances making what would seem like a simple problem more complex.
 Finding alternative or creative ways to solve problems is a skill I use daily.

 #### Adaptable